sparkflows/sparkflows-docs/docs/aws/sagemaker.rst

 Create New Role
 +++++++++++++++

-Create a new Role called **aws-sagmaker-full-access** with the below Policy:
+Create a new Role called **aws-sagmaker-full-access** with the below Policy.
+It would be used in the Apache Spark job when accessing SageMaker.

 * AmazonSageMakerFullAccess

-Use ARN of the new Role
+Use ARN of the new Role in the Workflow
 +++++++++++++++++++++++

-We now use the ARN of the new Role when we use the SageMaker KMeans Estimator Node.
+We now use the ARN of the new Role when we use the SageMaker KMeans Estimator Node in the Workflow.

 arn:aws:iam::account_id:role/aws-sagemaker-full-access